Joshua Kadison

 Joshua Kadison (born February 8, 1963) is an American singer-songwriter, pianist, and writer, who was born in Los Angeles, California.
-He is perhaps best known for the top 40 hits "Jessie" and "Beautiful in My Eyes" from his debut album Painted Desert Serenade.
+He is perhaps best known for the top 40 hits "Jessie" and "Beautiful in My Eyes" from his debut album, Painted Desert Serenade.
 He is the son of actress Gloria Castillo, who was the inspiration behind his song "Mama's Arms".
-His musical style and voice are compared to Elton John.

 Career

-According to an early press release by EMI, "His maverick ways paid off in 1993 when EMI released his self-penned debut Painted Desert Serenade, a collection of introspective story songs including the break-through single "Jessie" and "When a Woman Cries", already covered by legends Joe Cocker and Smokey Robinson.
-"I was so used to being outside of whatever was going on that I didn't even think I'd get a record deal, much less have my songs played on the radio."
-He would later go on to receive the BMI Award for one of the most played songs of 1994.
-His international hit "Beautiful in My Eyes" is often played at weddings and peaked at #19 on the U.S. Billboard charts.
+According to an early press release by EMI, "His maverick ways paid off in 1993 when EMI released his self-penned debut Painted Desert Serenade, a collection of introspective story songs including the break-through single 'Jessie' and 'When a Woman Cries', already covered by legends Joe Cocker and Smokey Robinson."
+Kadison said, "I was so used to being outside of whatever was going on that I didn't even think I'd get a record deal, much less have my songs played on the radio."
+He would later receive the BMI Award for one of the most played songs of 1994.
+His international hit "Beautiful in My Eyes" is often played at weddings and peaked at No. 19 on the U.S. Billboard charts.
 Painted Desert Serenade went platinum in the US and Germany, and went multi-platinum in Australia and New Zealand.
-According to The Guinness book of British Hit Singles, both "Jessie" and "Beautiful in My Eyes" both reached the UK top 40 with "Jessie" spending 15 weeks in the UK top 75 with the 2 releases of the song combined and the album reached number 45.
+According to The Guinness book of British Hit Singles, both "Jessie" and "Beautiful in My Eyes" reached the UK top 40, with "Jessie" spending 15 weeks in the UK top 75 with the two releases of the song combined, and the album reached number 45.
 "Jessie" is still often heard on UK radio.

 His second album, Delilah Blue, was less commercially successful.
 His collection of songs were closer to sonic novels than the ballads featured in his first album; he used John Steinbeck's book The Pearl as inspiration for a song of the same name.
 The single "Take It on Faith" failed to reach the Billboard top 10, and shortly after, EMI voided its contract with Kadison.
-The title track "Delilah Blue" was released as a single in Australia.
+The title track was released as a single in Australia.

-In 1998, he published his book 17 Ways to Eat a Mango: A Discovered Journal of Life on an Island of Miracles and the 5-track-album Saturday Night in Storyville on his own label Storyville Records, selling it predominantly from his website.
+In 1998, he published his book 17 Ways to Eat a Mango: A Discovered Journal of Life on an Island of Miracles and the 5-track album Saturday Night in Storyville on his own label Storyville Records, selling it predominantly from his website.
 It was well received in Germany, where he continues to have a huge following.
-In 1999, he released another album via his website called Troubador in a Timequake, which was the first CD to include "My Father's Son".
+In 1999, he released another album via his website, called Troubador in a Timequake, which was the first CD to include "My Father's Son".
 He has said this song was written about his father, Ellis Kadison, who had recently died.